Chasing Arrows: An Avro Arrow Story

 - Chapter 4: Missing the (Bo)marc.
 The government of the day declared the Arrow obsolete, then it replaced it with an obsolete American missile system.
 Today defence procurement follows this same pattern, right up until the (almost) procurement of the Boeing SuperHornet.
 Meanwhile, the guys and girls at the museum struggle with a materials issue when attaching the plane’s tail.

 - Chapter 5: ORENDA is the Magic Word.
 The Avro Museum gets two jet engines from an old Learjet, and then is gifted two more.
 These engines are related to the legendary ORENDA engine which was an accidental casualty of the Arrow’s cancellation.
+We dive into what made these engines so great.

 - Chapter 6: Declassified.
 Thanks to Palmiro Campagna and others, documents of record are now finally open to scrutiny.
 At the Avro Museum, too, there are boxes of files lifted from Avro Canada that were presumed destroyed by the government.
+However, this new knowledge has shed light on the real reasons for the cancellation and destruction of the OG Arrow.

 - Chapter 8: Paul Coffey’s New Bling.
 Aldrwoman Carolyn Parrish has a pet project, and it’s going to cost millions.
 But, Paul Coffey park with have an Avro Arrow replica to stand beside its existing CF100.
 What could the guys in Springfield do with that kind of money?
 In fact, money woes are starting to become a problem to the continuation of work at the museum.
 Will they make it to 2027?